jquinn78/DellWarrantyLookup/README.md

 # DellWarrantyLookup

 The tool is intended to look up Dell service tags.
-Currently the tool only supports one service tag at a time.
+The tool only supports entry of one service tag at a time.

 # Requirements
 Windows: .Net Framework 4.0